ukb-dt/le-chateau/index.md

 * multiple resolutions have comparable “cost,”
 * motion often requires inversion or reinterpretation to avoid tonal collapse.

 So descent exists, but it’s **meandering**, like a saddle point rather than a valley.
-You can slide toward I, but the path isn’t uniquely determined.
+You can slide toward I, but the path isn’t uniquely .
 That’s where the nihilism creeps in: instability without a privileged direction.

 So better phrased:
 Same *materials*, different *fields*.